Jean-Marie Le Pen, French far-right leader known for fiery rhetoric against immigration, dies at 96

 PARIS (AP) — Jean-Marie Le Pen, the founder of France’s far-right National Front who was known for fiery rhetoric against immigration and multiculturalism that earned him both staunch supporters and widespread condemnation, died Tuesday.
 He was 96.

 A polarizing figure in French politics, Le Pen was convicted numerous times of antisemitism, discrimination and inciting racial violence.
-His statements — including Holocaust denial, racist denunciations of Muslims and immigrants and his 1987 proposal to forcibly isolate people with AIDS in special facilities — shocked his critics and strained his political alliances.

-Le Pen routinely countered that he was simply a patriot protecting the identity of “eternal France.”
+Despite those convictions and eventually being political ostracized, the nativist ideas that propelled his decades of popularity — encapsulated in slogans like “French People First” — are ascendant in today’s France, across Europe and beyond.

-Le Pen, who once reached the second round of the 2002 presidential election, was eventually estranged from his daughter, Marine Le Pen, who renamed his National Front party, kicked him out and transformed it into one of France’s most powerful political forces while distancing herself from her father’s extremist image.
+Le Pen — who reached the second round of the 2002 presidential election that Jacques Chirac went on to win in a landslide victory — was eventually estranged from his daughter Marine Le Pen.
+She renamed his National Front party, ousted him, and transformed it into one of France’s most powerful political forces while distancing herself from her father’s extremist image.

-Jordan Bardella, president of the National Rally as the party is now known, confirmed Le Pen’s death in a post on social media platform X. Bardella’s unusually warm tribute highlighted Le Pen’s polemical past, including his ties to the Algerian war, describing him as a “tribune of the people” who “always served France” and expressing condolences to his family, including Marine.
+Jordan Bardella, president of the National Rally, as the party is now known, confirmed Le Pen’s death in a post on social media platform X. Bardella’s unusually warm tribute described Le Pen as a “voice of the people” who “always served France” and expressed condolences to his family.

-The post appeared to blur the distance the rebranded party had sought to establish between its firebrand founder and its more polished, modern direction under Marine Le Pen.
+The post appeared to blur the boundary the rebranded party had sought to establish between its firebrand founder and its more polished, modern direction under Marine Le Pen.

-French President Emmanuel Macron, a centrist, expressed “his condolences to (Le Pen's) family and friends,” in an uncharacteristically short statement issued by the presidential palace.
+French President Emmanuel Macron, a centrist, offered his condolences to Le Pen's family and friends in an uncharacteristically short statement issued by the presidential palace.

 “A historic figure of the far right, he played a role in the public life of our country for almost 70 years, which is now a matter for history to judge,” the statement read.

-Note: This story has been updated to correct how Le Pen lost his eye.